jjbankert/hass_chatgpt/README.md

 # Notice: Project Discontinued
 This project will no longer be maintained.
-The "responding services" feature Home Assistant's **2023.7** release enables me to use the [OpenAI Conversation integration](https://www.home-assistant.io/integrations/openai_conversation/) for all my personal use cases.
+The [responding services](https://www.home-assistant.io/blog/2023/07/05/release-20237/#services-can-now-respond) feature in Home Assistant's 2023.7 release enables me to use the [OpenAI Conversation integration](https://www.home-assistant.io/integrations/openai_conversation/) for all my personal use cases.

 See further down for the original documentation.